SourabhKhamankar22/Chest-xray-Pneumonia-detection-using-CNN/README.md

   - Test: 624 (Normal: 234, Pneumonia: 390)

 - **Preprocessing:**
   - Images resized to 150×150 pixels
   - Pixel normalization (rescale = 1/255)
   - Data augmentation (rotation, flip, zoom)
+  - Note: The training notebook dynamically applies a 10% validation_split to the original training data to create a larger, more robust validation set (~521 images).

 ---

 ## ⚙️ Approach
 1. **Data Preprocessing:** Using Keras `ImageDataGenerator` for augmentation and normalization.
+2. **Class Balancing:** Utilized class weights in the model fit function to counter the dataset imbalance.
-2. **Model Design:** Built a CNN from scratch using TensorFlow/Keras.
+3. **Model Design:** Built a CNN from scratch using TensorFlow/Keras.
-3. **Training:** Tuned hyperparameters for optimal accuracy without overfitting.
+4. **Training:** Tuned hyperparameters for optimal accuracy without overfitting.
-4. **Evaluation:** Used metrics such as accuracy, precision, recall, and F1-score.
+5. **Evaluation:** Used metrics such as accuracy, precision, recall, and F1-score.
-5. **Visualization:** Plotted accuracy/loss curves and confusion matrix for analysis.
+6. **Visualization:** Plotted accuracy/loss curves and confusion matrix for analysis.

 ---